Shivamgpt812/Web-Dev-Mini-Projects/README.md

 ### 1. Accordion

 - **Description**: Enhance your website with our elegant and feature-rich accordion component
+- **Technologies Used**: HTML & CSS

+### 2. Animated Hamburger Menu

+- **Description**: Add a touch of interactivity to your website with our stylish and animated hamburger menu component
 - **Technologies Used**: HTML, CSS, JavaScript

 ## Installation